TheLycorisRadiata/game_unity_spoopytreat/README.md

 1. An increase in speed makes the player ignore collisions.
 2. An increase in speed and/or in mass makes pushing moveable objects more difficult, because the player would then tend to be sent flying.
 3. On rare occasions, the cauldrons do not empty even when knocked over.
-4. On rarer occasions, the camera will rotate on the x axis for a bit even when the player is immobile.
+4. On rarer occasions, the player rotates on the x axis for a bit even without input.

 ## SECOND VERSION